-Sadly, each year I receive multiple calls from parents of students diagnosed with ADHD or Asperger’s who had started college several months earlier but either needed to withdraw or failed most of their classes in their first semester This is not a result of laziness, rarely is it a result of mental health issues or because the curriculum was too challenging.
-It is because their child lacked the executive function skills, level of independence and resiliency required to manage their academic career independently.
+Sadly, each year I receive multiple calls from parents of students diagnosed with ADHD who had started college several months earlier but either needed to withdraw or failed most of their classes in their first semester This is not a result of laziness, rarely is it a result of mental health issues or because the curriculum was too challenging.
+It is because their student lacked the executive function skills, level of independence and resiliency required to manage their academic career independently.

 When parents act as their child’s executive functioning for 18 years they never develop the skills or level of independence required to be successful after high school.

-Within a family in which there is a child who has executive functioning delays as a result of ADHD, learning disabilities or Asperger’s a common dynamic often develops in which parents overcompensate for their child’s lack of executive functioning and lack of resiliency for non-preferred tasks by doing things for their child that they should, and need to learn to do on their own.
+Within a family in which there is a child who has executive functioning delays as a result of ADHD, learning disabilities or related challenges a common dynamic often develops in which parents overcompensate for their child’s lack of executive functioning and lack of resiliency for non-preferred tasks by doing things for their child that they should, and need to learn to do on their own.

 Many families are under the assumption that as long as their child maintains good grades they will be successful in college.
 Sadly, I have seen situations where this belief was reinforced to families by mental health professionals whom are not familiar with the trajectory of this group of students who graduate high school “prompt-dependent” because their well-meaning parents have served as their executive functioning for many years.